sethmichel/PostGres_Restore_System/README.md

 - primary and standby are pg servers. they have a test data table, and primary has a metadata table
 - wal_capture container auto runs an sh script which pulls raw wal data and puts it in /wal_archive
 - this program reads /wal_archive and updates metadata table
+- postgres writes wal data into a fixed size segment that's 16mb or something, so it keeps writting to that until we run out of space. so it's 1 .partial file during that process. .partial means the file is currently being written to. it's removed when teh segment is full and starts a new one
+	- this presents a design decision. how do we get data from a file constantly being written to? what do we do with it?
+		- for restores, we'll copy the 1 .partial file to a temp location, rename it, and use that. that's a "snapshot" of the db at a point in time.
+		- when a file stops being .partial, we can then add its data to the metadata table

-What I've done so far
+**What I've done so far**
+Other processes
 	- when docker starts, the wal_capture container will start which will trigger the run_wal_capturer.sh to run. this file pulls raw wal data so long as the container is up and ends up putting it in /wal_archive
+	- data generator can run separatly and put data in primary test_data

+main_process
 - load configs
 - check files/dirs are setup
 - check db tables exist on primary, standby, and wal metadata table on primary
 - check there's 2 physical replication slots active on primary
-- create a wal manager object housing the db connection to primary. the subprocess then runs every 5 seconds
+- create a wal manager object housing the db connection to primary. the process then runs every 5 seconds
 	- scans the wal_archive dir for new files that are done loading. updates the metadata table with any new info

-**It seems at this stage I have the startup and metadata table updating done **next steps:
-	- write a script to add test data every 1 second to primary so we have new wal logs to read
-		- the wal_manager should see the files being written to /wal_archive
+**TODO:**
+- wal_manager basically updates the metadata table with the partial file size, and then we don't really need to extract any data from it, just the files various status. to do this
+	- wal_manager updates the db with the new .partial file size each loop. we don't copy the file for this
+	- to restore, we take 1 snapshot of the .partial file at that moment. a snapshot is a copy of the file with .partial removed, since it's being written to it might tear at the end but that's ideal because it just makes pg stop there. we feed this to the restore engine. then we delete that copy

+- possible bug: it's assuming Standard WAL file: 8 chars timeline + 16 chars segment = 24 chars. it might have problems dealing with .partial files. debug needed